Find Affordable College Courses

 The average amount in student loans that mental health services majors at IWU take out while working on their Bachelor's Degree is $39,852.

-A rank of #4 on this year’s list means Indiana Wesleyan University is a great place for mental and social health services students working on their bachelor’s degree.
+Out of the 7 schools in Indiana that were part of this year’s ranking, Indiana Wesleyan University landed the # 4 spot on the list.
 Located in the distant town of Marion, IWU is a private not-for-profit college with a small student population.

 Of the 4 students majoring in mental health services at IWU, 75% are male and 25% are female.